opnsense/docs/source/manual/how-tos/nginx_waf.rst

 WAF rules are used to trigger an action if a condition evaluates to true or false (negated).
 The usual use case is increasing a score which can be checked afterwards, but a rule can for example also block instantly (the plugin only supports a score).
-WAF rules are grouped to a WAF policy. which then can evaluate the aggregated score.
+WAF rules are grouped to a WAF policy, which then can evaluate the aggregated score.

 The description will be shown in the GUI and the Message will appear in the log.
 Negate will switch the condition form "if" to "unless".
 The ID must be unique.
 You should use a scheme like 1000 to 2000 are SQL injection or similar because that improves log evaluation if needed (for example you could create pie charts because you can group by the id range).